 When you draft the answers to these questions clearly, it will clearly define the approach that a team will follow to deliver the required scope of the project.

 Table of Contents

 What is a project management plan?

-Regardless of what type of organization you are part of, project planning process is the key to form the basis of understanding for any kind of project.
-It predicts the difficulties by identifying what needs to be done and be ready for the difficulties.
+Regardless of what type of organization you are part of, the project planning process is the key to forming the basis of understanding for any kind of project.
+It predicts the difficulties by identifying what needs to be done and being ready for the difficulties.
 When you make a project plan you are able to answer a variety of questions like:

 - Will it be finished on time?

-- Do I have the enough resources for the project?
+- Do I have enough resources for the project?

 - Will the plan bring benefit to our business?